Murray Cod (2020)

 - Ye, Q and Zampatti, B 2007, Murray Cod stock status: the Lower River Murray, South Australia, Stock status report to Primary Industries and Resources South Australia (Fisheries), South Australian Research and Development Institute (Aquatic Sciences), SARDI publication F2007-000211-1, SARDI research report series 208, SARDI, Adelaide.

-- Ye, Q, Giatas, G, Bice, C, Brookes, J, Furst, D, Gibbs, M, Nicol, J, Oliver, R, Shiel, R, Zampatti, B, Bucater, L, Deane, D, Hipsey, M, Huang, P, Lorenz, Z and Zhai, S 2021, Commonwealth Environmental Water Office Monitoring, Evaluation and Research Project: Lower Murray 2019-20 Technical Report, A report prepared for the Commonwealth Environmental Water Office by the South Australian Research and Development Institute, Aquatic Sciences.
+- Ye, Q, Giatas, G, Bice, C, Brookes, J, Furst, D, Gibbs, M, Nicol, J, Oliver, R, Zampatti, B, Bucater, L, Deane, D, Frahn, K, Hipsey, M, Kok, C, Huang, P, Lorenz, Z, Mills, J, Shiel, R and Zhai, S 2023, Commonwealth Environmental Water Office Monitoring, Evaluation and Research Project: Lower Murray 2021-22 Technical Report, A report prepared for the Commonwealth Environmental Water Office by the South Australian Research and Development Institute, Aquatic Sciences, SARDI, Adelaide.

 - Ye, Q, Jones, K and Pierce, B 2000, Murray Cod (Maccullochella peelii peelii), Fishery assessment report to Primary Industries and Resources South Australia for the Inland Waters Fishery Management Committee, South Australian fisheries assessment series 2000/17, South Australian Research and Development Institute (Aquatic Sciences), Adelaide.